Discrete-Continuous Smoothing and Mapping: Overview of the Approach

 \subsection{Alternating Minimization}

-In the most general cases, the MAP inference problem in \eqref{eq:map-inference} is computationally intractable \cite{Koller09book}.
+In general, the MAP inference problem in \eqref{eq:map-inference} is computationally intractable \cite[Sec.
+13.1.1]{Koller09book}.
 Indeed, even the purely continuous estimation problems arising in robot perception are typically NP-hard, including rotation averaging and pose-graph SLAM \cite{rosen2021advances}.
 Despite this, smooth (local) optimization methods often perform quite well on such problems, both in their computational efficiency (owing to the fact that gradient computations are typically inexpensive) and quality of solutions when a good initialization can be supplied.
 However, even if we assume the ability to efficiently solve continuous estimation problems, the introduction of discrete variables complicates matters considerably: in the worst-case, solving for the joint MAP estimate globally requires that for each assignment to the discrete states we solve a continuous optimization subproblem, and discrete state spaces grow \emph{exponentially} in the number of discrete variables under consideration.
 Consequently, efficient approximate solutions are needed.

-Our key insight is that we can leverage the conditional independence structure of the factor graph model to develop an efficient local inference method.
-To motivate our approach, we first observe that if we fix any assignment to the discrete states, the only variables remaining are continuous and approximate inference can be performed efficiently using smooth optimization techniques.
+Our key insight is that we can leverage the conditional independence structure of the factor graph model to develop an efficient local optimization method which we prove guarantees monotonic improvement in the posterior probability.
+To motivate our approach, we first observe that if we fix any assignment to the discrete states, the only variables remaining are continuous and approximate inference can be performed efficiently using smooth optimization techniques \cite{Kaess12ijrr}, \cite{rosen2012incremental}.
 In this sense, if we happened to know the assignment to the discrete variables, continuous optimization becomes ``easy.''
-On the other hand, if we fix an estimate for the continuous variables, we are left with an optimization problem defined over a discrete factor graph which can be solved to global optimality using max-product variable elimination, but in the worst case may still require exploration of \emph{exponentially many} discrete states.
+On the other hand, if we fix an estimate for the continuous variables, we are left with an optimization problem defined over a discrete factor graph which can be solved to global optimality using max-product variable elimination \cite[Sec.
+13.2.1]{Koller09book}, but in the worst case may still require exploration of \emph{exponentially many} discrete states.
 However, it turns out that for many commonly encountered problems, we can often do much better than the worst case.